How do I know I've had an invitation to attend the ceremony?

 Please note: Students completing their studies in the same academic year as the graduation ceremony are given priority to attend, but we do not envisage any problems in accommodating other attendees.

-Please note your booking will only be confirmed once you make the payment for your tickets in full.
+- Your booking will only be confirmed once you make the payment for your tickets in full.
+If you encounter any problems paying via Paypal, please contact us on +44(0)207 862 8310/8543.

 You will only be able to purchase guest tickets if you register your attendance as a graduand.
 Once you have registered your attendance, using the process above, you can continue with the booking and add as many guest tickets as you require to your shopping basket.